Distillery Info

 Malt was soaked for around 70 hours, before being laid out on the malting for and manipulated for 10-12 days.

-Kiln: drying by peat, coke and coal.
+Kiln: drying by peat, coke and coal, noted to be an area of 30 feet in 1907.
 Capacity of the Kiln was increased threefold in 1949.
 Noted in 1975 to be 48 hours in duration and heated to 180 degrees.

 Barley: locally grown until 1980, Golden Promise was being used in 1968 and 1969, also Triumph.
 Foreign barley was also used as shown in our document section with records from 1894-1922.
 Also in that section is confirmation in 1916 that various barley sources across the Black Isle were being utilised.